mnemonic-no/recruitment-challenges/frontend challenge/CHALLENGE.md

 # Challenge

-Create a set of components based on the card components in the @material-ui/core package that displays the icons with their description.
+Create a small application that shows information about 10 of the original pokemons in a table.

 ## Prerequisites

 You need to have node installed on your computer Download from here https://nodejs.org/en/

-## The challenge
+## Overview

-Using icon-card a user should be able to:

-1. Display the title, description, icon and a button/link to the icons webpage by rendering one or more of the exposed components
-2. Control the icon location so that it can be rendered in at least two different locations inside the card (e.g top or bottom ).
-3. Render a loading card while data is being fetched
-4. Render a empty card if the data loading fails
-5. Customize the content of the card while data is being loaded or there is an error (such as displaying custom error messages or error components)
+Create a small application that shows information about 10 of the original pokemons in a table.
+The column of the table should be dynamic and support showing the following attributes from each pokemon

+- Name
+- Picture
+- Id
+- Weight
+- Height
+- Types

+Id and Name is mandatory and should always be shown, while a user should be able to configure if the other columns should be displayed or not.
+Configuration should be persistent through page reloads.
+It should be possible for a user to obtain detailed stats(hp, defence, attack etc) about each pokemon in the table by selecting it from the table.
+All columns displaying numeric data should be sortable.

-### Requirements
+## Requirements

-1. All components must be located in the ./components directory
+1. All components must be located in the ./component directory
-2. Call the function exposed in api/fetchIcons.js to fetch the data.
+2. Application should start without type errors
+3. The logic that determines what is displayed in the table should be covered by at least 1 test.

 When finished, the application should:

-1. Render a static example of a card in a loading state
+1. Render some sort of loading indicator while fetching data
-2. Render a example where the 3 icons returned from the call to fetchIcons is rendered using components form the icon-card library.
-While waiting for the promise to resolve the loading state should be rendered
-3. Disable the Button/link to the icon page after its clicked one time.
+2. Render information about 10 pokemons after data fetching
+3. Provide the user with the possibility to chose which columns is displayed
+4. Provide the user with the possibility to view detailed stats(hp, defence, attack etc) about each pokemon in the table

 ## Tips:

+**Material-UI**

 You can use all the components available in the @material-ui/core or @material-ui/lab packages.

-It doesn't need to be one component.
-Investigate how material-ui has structured their packages

-Try to follow material-ui's [API design approach](https://material-ui.com/guides/api/)
+Try to follow material-ui's [API design approach](https://v4.mui.com/guides/api/)

 Think about the API of your components.
 Make them as flexible and extendable as possible.

+**Testing**

+A good starting point for setting up / writing test in this application would be [create react app -> Testing -> Running Tests](https://create-react-app.dev/docs/running-tests)

 ## Notes